CodeForest-lab/micromouse-coding-challenge/README.md

 python maze.py --generate
 ```

-To view the maze run:
+To view the maze, run:
 ```sh
 python maze.py --view maze_<index of maze>
 ```

-To run your solution on the maze just run:
+To run your solution on the maze, just run:
 ```sh
 python maze.py --run maze_<index of maze> --solution solution.py
 ```